-Located on an idyllic wooded peninsula where the broad estuary of the Rio Minho flows into the Atlantic, here a wooden boardwalk hugs the water’s edge, leading to a sheltered river beach.
-Wander slightly further on for five minutes through the pines, and you’ll reach a great Atlantic beach, with a little fortified islet just offshore and Spain visible opposite.
+Located on an idyllic wooded peninsula where the broad estuary of the Rio Minho flows into the Atlantic, a wooden boardwalk hugs the water’s edge, leading to a sheltered river beach.
+Wander slightly further on for five minutes through the pines, and you’ll reach this great Atlantic beach, with a little fortified islet just offshore and Spain visible opposite.

 6. Praia da Figueira, The Algarve

-Here at Comporta, deserted sands stretch as far a the eye can see – a magnificent, swathe of soft beach that is served by a couple of seasonal café-restaurants, which double as popular hangouts for wealthy Lisboetas.
+Here at Comporta, deserted sands stretch as far a the eye can see – a magnificent swathe of soft beach that is served by a couple of seasonal café-restaurants, which double as popular hangouts for wealthy Lisboetas.

-Comporta © mrfotos/Shutterstock
+Comporta beach © mrfotos/Shutterstock

 8. Praia da Bordeira and Praia do Amado, The Algarve

 The Algarve has some of Europe’s finest beaches, yet two beaches tucked into a remote corner of the region often steal the show.
 Near to the low-key village of Carrapateira are Praia da Bordeira and Praia do Amado, undoubtedly two of the best beaches in Portugal.
 There are few more impressive European beaches than Praia da Bordeira: a spectacularly wild beach backed by giant dunes, a tiny river and crashing surf.